MingR-Ma/SEN-FCB/README.md

-# SEN-AFT
+# SEN-FCB
-A Fast Symmertric and Topology-preserving Image Registration CNN Model with Two Sub-networks
+SEN-FCB: An Unsupervised Twinning Neural Network for Image Registration
 ## Train
 ### Train SEN
 Use train_SEN.py `--train_path` [Your data path] to train with your own data. `./Data/ is default folder.